ACMmodel/MOSFET_model/README.md

 ## Contact

-Requests for more information about ACM model and other informations can be emailed to [enter email]
+Requests for more information about ACM model or related informations can be emailed to [enter email]

 # License